 Champagne Saint-Chamat, Blanc de Blancs Millesime“For anyone who respects Champenoise tradition and a luxurious decade-old Grand Cru Blanc de Blancs, this extremely limited 2011 is one of the top prized possessions you can own”, as stated, Ian Cauble, Master Sommelier.

-Domaine des Heritiers Louis Jadot Corton The 1976 Chardonnay was a rare treat for wine club a gift to our president and showcases a terrific rounded finish.
+Domaine des Heritiers Louis Jadot Corton The 1976 Pinot Noir was a rare treat for wine club a gift to our president and showcases a terrific rounded finish.
 At over 46 years old, this is wine lived up to it’s name and was considered our wine of the night.
 “Sleek and graceful, offering rich and elegant flavors

 Tenuta dell’Ornellaia “Ornellaia” Bolgheri Superiore 2012 was a extremely dry yet sound vintage where the awareness of making less extracted and more balanced wine was employed.
 On the palate this Omellaia is full and powerful with big, creamy tennis balls and chalky, woody finish.
 (Decanter)

 Chateau d’Armailhac 2009 A dark and intense red, Chateau d’Armailhac reveals a rich, beautifully fresh nose that combines ripe red fruit aromas with delicate roasted and vanilla notes.
 Definitely a great vintage for Chateau d’Armailhac.